 For more information, please review RRF’s Eligibility Guidelines and General Grant Exclusions

 Our organization’s 501(c)(3) status is currently pending.
 Can we apply to RRF?

 Organizations whose 501(c)(3) status is pending may apply for a grant from RRF through a fiscal agent that is also a nonprofit organization.
 Include a copy of the written agreement between the applicant and the organization serving as the fiscal agent, as well as the fiscal agent’s 501(c)(3) letter and other documentation, as requested.

 Do I have to complete a Letter of Inquiry (LOI)?

 Beginning in Spring 2021, submitting a Letter of Inquiry will be required as a prerequisite for consideration of funding.

 How many proposals or Letters of Inquiry may I submit?

-Organizations may submit only one proposal or Letter of Inquiry per grant cycle.
+Organizations may submit only one Letter of Inquiry and corresponding proposal per grant cycle.
 Common exceptions include proposals submitted by separate departments of large universities.